-FERPA provides students with the right to inspect and review information contained in their education records, to challenge the contents of their education records, to have a hearing if the outcome of a challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panels are unacceptable.
+FERPA provides students with the right to inspect and review the information contained in their education records, to challenge the contents of their education records, to have a hearing if the outcome of a challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panels are unacceptable.

 Note: a) The Registrar coordinates the inspection and review procedures for student education records, which include admissions, personal, academic, and cooperative education records; b) the Student Finance Officer coordinates the inspection and review procedures for financial files.

 Students wishing to review their education records must make written requests to the Registrar’s Office listing the item or items of interest.
 Only records covered by FERPA will be made available within forty-five days of the request.
-Students may have copies made of their records with certain exceptions (for example a copy of an academic record for which a financial "hold" exists, or a transcript of an original or source document which exists elsewhere).
-These copies will be made at the students' expense at prevailing rates which are listed in the catalog.
+Students may have copies made of their records with certain exceptions (for example a copy of an academic record for which a financial “hold” exists, or a transcript of an original or source document that exists elsewhere).
+These copies will be made at the students’ expense at prevailing rates which are listed in the catalog.

-Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by University to comply with the requirements of FERPA.
+Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.

 Family Policy Compliance Office